 For those that aren't sure what ROCE is, it measures the amount of pre-tax profits a company can generate from the capital employed in its business.
-The formula for this calculation on Z Energy is:
+To calculate this metric for Cargojet, this is the formula:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-Therefore, Z Energy has an ROCE of 13%.
-In absolute terms, that's a pretty normal return, and it's somewhat close to the Oil and Gas industry average of 12%.
+So, Cargojet has an ROCE of 12%.
+In absolute terms, that's a pretty normal return, and it's somewhat close to the Logistics industry average of 14%.

-In the above chart we have measured Z Energy's prior ROCE against its prior performance, but the future is arguably more important.
-If you'd like, you can check out the forecasts from the analysts covering Z Energy here for free.
+In the above chart we have measured Cargojet's prior ROCE against its prior performance, but the future is arguably more important.
+If you'd like, you can check out the forecasts from the analysts covering Cargojet here for free.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.